mcjauregui72/CNN_MedImageClassification/README.md

     * Thus, the final output of our modified first_model became the result of the Dropout layer, the layer immediately preceding the final output layer.
     * We saved this modified version of first_model as mod_first_model

-2. Data augmentation and rescaling was necessary only in the first of two chained submodels.
-We removed augmentation and rescaling layers from second_model, which we saved and renamed mod_second_model.
+2. Because data augmentation and rescaling is necessary only in the first of two chained submodels, we removed augmentation and rescaling layers from second_model and saved and renamed it mod_second_model.

-3. We removed the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers are already present in the ResNet50 base of mod_first_model.
+3. Removing the dropout, convolutional, and pooling layers present in second_model from mod_second_model because such layers are already present in the ResNet50 base of mod_first_model.
 Not removing these custom layers risked:

    * Over-Parameterization, which could have resulted in a model with too many parameters.
 Over-Parameterized models
       * Have an increased risk of overfitting, especially on small datasets